JStoresund/notes-V25/krypto/_krypto.md

     - Key agreement protocol provides *(perfect) forward secrecy* if compromise of long-term private keys does not reveal session keys previously agreed using those long-term keys
     - Remember attacker can see and record protocol messages
 - Post-compromise security (PCS)
-  - Sometimes possible to recover after long-term key is compromised (*self-healing procols*)
+  - Sometimes possible to recover after long-term key is compromised (*self-healing protocols*)
   - Only works when attacker is passive
   - Long-term key must evolve over time so attacker becomes locked out with long-term key updates
   - Can be achieved by sending new Diffie-Hellman share with every message and change session key after every message